leandrocp/mdex/guides/plugins.md

 end
 ```

-`attach/2` runs once, before the Markdown is parsed.
-It should only register
+`attach/2` runs once, before the Markdown is parsed, and should only register
 options and add steps.
-The steps run later, when the document is rendered, and
-they do the real work.
+The steps run later, at render time, and do the work.

 ### Registering options